chadew344/Finance-Manager/README.md

 - Thanks to the Spring Boot community for excellent documentation
 - Chart.js team for the amazing charting library
 - Bootstrap team for the responsive framework
-- Payhere sanbox testing for the developets
+- Payhere sandbox testing for the developers